 Veterinary Surgeon (2778)

 Do you want to help create a better world for animals?
 At the RSPCA, we believe animal welfare is everyone's welfare.
 Join us in creating a better world for every animal.
 We can do it if we work together, everyone for every animal.
+Could you be the compassionate and committed Veterinary Surgeon we're looking for?
+Join our friendly team at Block Fen Animal Centre, located in the beautiful rural surroundings of Cambridgeshire.

 Block Fen Animal Centre was built in 2003 and sits on approximately 70 acres just outside the village of Wimblington, near March.
 We care for a wide range of animals, including: